-At First Water we are working towards economically, socially and environmentally sustainable boat building.
-To ensure future generations have a healthy environment with clean air and water, we source safe marine grade materials throughout including bio-based thermoset resins, sustainable forest hard woods, 100% recycled filler materials, natural fiber reinforcements, and low volatile organic compound (VOC) water-borne finishes.
+At First Water we are working towards economically, socially and environmentally sustainable boating.
+To ensure future generations have a healthy environment with clean air and water, we source safe materials throughout including bio-based thermoset resins, sustainable forest hard woods, 100% recycled filler materials, natural fiber reinforcements, and low volatile organic compound (VOC) finishes.
 Many of the boating accessories, stainless steels and aluminum metal parts are made in the U.S.A.

 The First Water building is fabricated from over 80% recycled steel.
 It uses energy-efficient lighting and southern exposure windows.
 The building was engineered to stay cool in the sun by reflecting solar radiation and uses a high R-value insulation system.